James Mason (neo-Nazi): Universal Order and Siege

 Mason's writings are considered influential among radical right-wing and neo-Nazi movements.
 In 1980, Mason revived Siege, the newsletter of the NSLF.
 He continued publishing until 1986.
 In the newsletter, Mason paid tribute to Adolf Hitler, Joseph Tommasi, Charles Manson, and Savitri Devi.
 It was later edited into a book.
 In 1980, he declared his support for neo-Nazi serial killer Joseph Paul Franklin, a former member of the NSWPP, who he claimed to have known personally.

 In the early 1980s, Mason began corresponding with Sandra Good and Lynette Fromme, two followers of Charles Manson.
 In 1982, along with Manson, Mason founded Universal Order, an organization that encouraged terror with notoriety, similar to that achieved by the Manson Family.

 In this correspondence with Manson's associates, Mason began to venerate the work of Charles Manson.
 This obsession was inspired by "the Manson Family's attempt to start a race war which they would wait out in the desert; their leader's racism, antisemitism, and female following; and his popularity among rebellious young people, whom Mason hoped to recruit."
 Manson also designed the logo of the Universal Order.
 Mason's turn to Charles Manson worship resulted in criticism from many other neo-Nazis.
 Even the other neo-Nazis who kept in contact with Mason, like Pierce and Tom Metzger, were put off by it.
+When Siege ended, Metzger was distressed, and suggested that Mason began writing for Metzger's paper, WAR, the outlet of his White Aryan Resistance organization.
+Mason did so; he published a few articles a year in the paper, and was one of its editorial staff.

 However, the Manson worship also led to new attention in the late 1980s, but now outside of the neo-Nazi subculture.
 In February 1987, he was interviewed by Brian King and Ken Swezey, which was later excerpted in the documentary Charles Manson Superstar.
 Mason's posters were included in Adam Parfrey and George Petros's Exit magazine, and he contributed to its sixth issue; he was thanked in Parfrey's 1988 book Apocalypse Culture.
 That same year, Mason's work got its first reprinting in the book The Manson File, which had a section on Mason.
 In 1991, Mason appeared with Michael J. Moynihan and Boyd Rice on the Christian radio show Talk-Back.
 He was affiliated with the Abraxas Foundation for several years.

 With the ending of the Siege newsletter, Moynihan encouraged Mason to create an anthology of sorts that included his earlier works.
 After years of struggling to find someone who would publish the book, Moynihan formed the Storm Books imprint (created solely to publish Siege), and published it in 1992, entitled Siege: The Collected Writings of James Mason.
 Siege explicitly advocated lone wolf terrorism, as opposed to group terrorism, and adheres to what it describes as terroristic National Socialism; Mason describes Hitler as "the greatest personality in all of history" and "the LAST CHANCE for the revival of Western Civilization".